Kawanano Toshiya

 He participated in the collaborative product development project of "Nibutani Ainu Craft" (2022, 2023).

-Member of the Nibutani Folk Craft Cooperative.
+Vice President, of Biratori Ainu Association.
+A Member of the Nibutani Craft Association.

 Career Highlights